spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-cloud-foundry/index.md

 In Cloud Foundry, artifacts can used for both an app's manifest and for the deployment archive (e.g. a JAR file for a Java app).
 These both can be used in a Deploy stage.

-## Artifacts Referencing App Manifest
+## Artifacts referencing app manifest

 To use an artifact to reference a manifest file (such as a manifest stored in a GitHub repository), choose "Artifact from execution context" in the Application section of the "Configure Deployment Cluster" screen, and configure the artifact details.